 The Company has adopted an incentive plan (the "Incentive Award Plan") that provides for the grant of equity awards to its employees, directors and consultants and those of the Company's affiliates.
-The Incentive Award Plan authorizes the grant of nonqualified and incentive stock options, restricted stock awards, restricted stock units, stock appreciation rights, dividend equivalents and other stock-based awards or cash-based awards.
+The Incentive Award Plan authorizes the grant of non-qualified and incentive stock options, restricted stock awards, restricted stock units, stock appreciation rights, dividend equivalents and other stock-based awards or cash-based awards.
 Shares of common stock will be authorized and reserved for issuance under the Incentive Award Plan.
 The Company has also adopted an independent directors compensation plan (the "Independent Directors Compensation Plan") pursuant to which each of the Company's independent directors was entitled, subject to the Independent Directors Compensation Plan's conditions and restrictions, to receive an initial grant of 5,000 shares of restricted stock when the Company raised the minimum offering amount of \$2,000,000 in the Company's initial public offering.
 Each new independent director who subsequently joins the Board will receive a grant of 5,000 shares of restricted stock upon his or her election to the Board.
-In addition, on the date of each of the first four annual meetings of the Company's stockholders at which an independent director is reelected to the Board, he or she will receive an additional grant of 2,500 shares of restricted stock.
-Subject to certain conditions, the non-vested shares of restricted stock granted pursuant to the Independent Directors Compensation Plan will vest and become nonforfeitable in four equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier to occur of (1) the termination of the independent director's service as a director due to his or her death or disability or (2) a change in control of the Company.
-As of December 31, 2021, there were 1,935,000 common shares remaining available for future issuance under the Incentive Award Plan and the Independent Directors Compensation Plan.
+In addition, on the date of each of the first four annual meetings of the Company's stockholders at which an independent director is re-elected to the Board, he or she will receive an additional grant of 2,500 shares of restricted stock.
+Subject to certain conditions, the non-vested shares of restricted stock granted pursuant to the Independent Directors Compensation Plan will vest and become non-forfeitable in four equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier to occur of (1) the termination of the independent director's service as a director due to his or her death or disability or (2) a change in control of the Company.
+As of December 31, 2022, there were 1,935,000 common shares remaining available for future issuance under the Incentive Award Plan and the Independent Directors Compensation Plan.

-The Company recorded compensation expense related to such shares of restricted stock of \$117,000 and \$147,000 for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, there were 5,000 non-vested shares of restricted common stock granted pursuant to the Independent Directors Compensation Plan.
-The remaining unrecognized compensation expense associated with those 5,000 non-vested shares of \$99,000 will be recognized during the first, second and third quarters of 2022.
+The Company recorded compensation expense related to such shares of restricted stock of \$79,000 and \$117,000 for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, there were no non-vested shares of restricted common stock granted pursuant to the Independent Directors Compensation Plan.

-The following is a summary of activity under the Independent Directors Compensation Plan for the years ended December 31, 2021 and 2020:
+The following is a summary of activity under the Independent Directors Compensation Plan for the years ended December 31, 2022 and 2021:

-Number of Shares Weighted Average Grant Date Fair Value Balance of non-vested shares as of December 31, 2019 7,500 \$ 23.32 Shares granted on November 12, 2020 5,000 \$ 23.50 Shares vested.
-(7,500) \$ 23.32 Balance of non-vested shares as of December 31, 2020 5,000 \$ 23.50 Shares granted on November 12, 2021 5,000 \$ 23.50 Shares vested.
-(5,000) \$ 23.50 Balance of non-vested shares as of December 31, 2021 5,000 \$ 23.50
+Number of Weighted Average Grant Shares Date Fair Value Balance of non-vested shares as of December 31, 2020 5,000 \$ 23.50 Shares granted on November 12, 2021 5,000 \$ 19.40 Shares vested (5,000) \$ 23.50 Balance of non-vested shares as of December 31, 2021 5,000 \$ 19.40 Shares vested (5,000) \$ 19.40 Balance of non-vested shares as of December 31, 2022 0 \$